JCPedroza/review-sorting-algorithms-and-unit-testing-py-3.12/README.md

 ## Installation

-Installation is only needed for static type check and formatting.
-Note that `mypy` might not yet support type aliases, but `pyright` already does.
+Installation is not needed to run the program.
+Installation is only needed for static type check, linting, and formatting.

 ```bash
 python -m pip install -r requirements.txt